foromer4/netdepend/README.md

 The project uses [log4j](http://logging.apache.org/log4j/2.x/) and [apache commons configuration](https://commons.apache.org/proper/commons-configuration/) frameworks.
-Both should be configured in order for it to work properly. this can be done by passing th following as environment variables:
+Both should be configured in order for it to work properly. this can be done by setting the following environment variables:

 **log4j.config=** *path to log4j.xml file*